scala/scala3/docs/docs/reference/new-types/union-types-spec.md

 ### Example

-The following code does not typecheck, because `hello` is not a member of `AnyRef` which is the join of `A | B`.
+The following code does not typecheck, because method `hello` is not a member of `AnyRef` which is the join of `A | B`.

 ```scala